nazreeninsights/coffee-sales-dashboard/README.md

 ## 🎯 Objectives

 1. **Prepare the data** — add Revenue, Month, Day of Week, and Hour columns for analysis.
-2. **Explore with PivotTables** — analyze revenue by month; transactions by day/week and hour; category mix; and Top 15 products.
+2. **Explore with PivotTables** — analyze revenue by mont.
+Transactions by day/week and hour.
+Category mix.
+And Top 15 products.
-3. **Build a dashboard** — connect slicers (e.g., Store Location), add PivotCharts, and polish for presentation.
+3. **Build a dashboard** — connect slicers (Store Location), add PivotCharts, and polish for presentation.
 4. **Deliver insights & recommendations** — operational, menu, and marketing actions.

 ---